Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 Here's what the hallway looks like without a weatherpoly volume.

-The weather poly geometry is included in the BSP tag when you compile your [ASS][].
+The weather poly geometry is included in the BSP tag when you compile your [][ASS].
 There can be a max of 8 on screen at any given time.
 Any weather polys that go over this limit will have no effect.
 Sapien will print a message in the console if you hit this limit.

 # Multiple BSPs
 It is common for singleplayer maps to have multiple BSPs.
 This helps manage game resources and avoid BSP limits for long missions.
-To accomplish this, place multiple ASS files in the same `structure` folder for the level.
-Each ASS will be compiled into it's own unique [BSP tag][scenario_structure_bsp] for your [scenario][] to use.
+To accomplish this, place multiple `ASS` files in the same `structure` folder for the level.
+Each ASS will be compiled into it's own unique BSP tag for your scenario to use.
 Do not attempt to use multiple BSPs in an MP scenario.

 # Object Symbols